Telegram-Mini-Apps/telegram-apps/packages/init-data-node/README.md

 ![Size][size-badge]

 Package providing utilities connected with Telegram Web Apps init data.
-It allows init data validation and parse, works both in browser and NodeJS.
+It allows init data validation and parsing, works in NodeJS.

 This library is a part of TypeScript packages ecosystem around Telegram Web Apps.
 You can learn more about this package in this